How to Get Through TSA Airport Security Faster in 2023

 TSA PreCheck members should still put small electronics in a bag, but they can keep them in their carry-on.

 While there are drawbacks to checking a bag, it can decrease your time going through security.
 Bringing a full carry-on bag increases your odds of something getting flagged at security.
 Additionally, it is easier to board a plane having checked your bag as opposed to fighting for overhead bin space.

 Unfortunately, you may give time back retrieving your bag after landing.
-Checked bags are also often more expensive to bring on a plane than carry-on bags.
+Checked bags are also often more expensive to bring on a plane than carry-on bags (see our guide on What Should I Do If My Luggage is Delayed, Lost or Damaged by My Airline?).
 I recommend checking your airline’s prices before making a decision.
 You should also see if your travel credit card offers free checked bags.
 Finally, see if your current airline status includes checked bags.

 Identification and Tickets

 Unless you have a CLEAR membership, those 18 and older must show a valid form of identification to the TSA agent before entering the security checkpoint.
 Failing to provide a valid form of identification may delay you getting through security.
 While the TSA will attempt to verify your identity if you do not have a valid form of ID, there is no guarantee the process will be successful and/or completed on time.
 For that reason, you should ensure your ID is valid before heading to the airport.
 Here are a few common TSA-approved forms of ID.

 - State-Issued Driver’s License